 Visiting the Europejski website feels like a hotel visit within itself.
 You’re met with a beautifully animated intro video, which seamlessly blends into an interactive website designed in the same style, with no break in immersion along the way.

-A simple homepage with a very humble sketch of the hotel appears, with a simple tag line “a place where culture, business and art meet”.
+A simple homepage with a very humble sketch of the hotel appears, with a simple tag line “a place where culture, business, and art meet”.
 Here, they hit on the ‘selling a lifestyle’ target.
 A beautiful and simple overlay menu is available to the right, and anything else you may need to know (website language, location, contact details) are all readily available right there.

-When you scroll down, however, you’ll realise the fun has just begun.
+When you scroll down, however, you’ll realize the fun has just begun.
 The drawing of the hotel jumps out at you, spinning in 3d, and settles into a map of the surrounding area in a beautiful and seamless animation that must have been somewhat mindboggling to build.

 Scrolling down again reveals another flip of perspective, spinning to the side of the hotel where their retail and office spaces lie.
-Again, we flip into Lifestyle, Hotel, History and contact pages.
+Again, we flip into Lifestyle, Hotel, History, and contact pages.
 This is such an undeniable winner of web design, for a number of reasons.

-Firstly, the animations and design are beautiful, so any visitor is likely to end up looking at every page on the site.
+Firstly, the animations and designs are beautiful, so any visitor is likely to end up looking at every page on the site.
 This means there’s more time for a customer to get hooked into some offer or feature, and secure their stay at the hotel.
-In addition, in flipping through this biography-esque page animation, you unintentionally read a lot of interesting points that end up educating you about the premises and its surrounds.
+In addition, in flipping through this biography-esque page animation, you unintentionally read a lot of interesting points that end up educating you about the premises and its surroundings.